Next Meeting: September 16th at 7:30PM - SCCC "D Building" Student Center Theater

 Questions?
 Email: Jim Rawson, President CHRCWRT - james.rawson.cwrt@gmail.com

-COLONEL HENRY RYERSON CIVIL WAR ROUND TABLE 2025 SPRING TOUR
+COLONEL HENRY RYERSON CIVIL WAR ROUND TABLE 2026 FALL TOUR

 Avenir Light is a clean and stylish font favored by designers.
 It's easy on the eyes and a great go-to font for titles, paragraphs & more.

-Participants for the day's events are encouraged to wear good walking shoes, and bring bug spray, water, snacks, and a portable chair if desired.
-The Round Table covers the cost for our guide – participants are responsible for transportation, meals, and accommodations.
+Participants are encouraged to wear good walking shoes, and bring bug spray, water, snacks, etc. Participants are responsible for transportation, meals, and accommodations.

 For more info, please contact Round Table President James Rawson at james.rawson.cwrt@gmail.com.